appacademy/jump-start/part1/part1.md

   * `string[index] = letter` to assign a character at an index
   * `#split(character_to_split_on)` to split a string into an array of parts

+Here's a quick refresher on a few String methods:
 ```ruby
 "Hey you!".length                                     #=> 8
 "answer to life the universe and everything".length   #=> 42